 Patricia McConnell, Ph.D.

-The Monks of New Skete give practical advice and training strategies, but also approach training from a philosophical, or psychological, point of view.
+The Monks of New Skete give practical advice and training strategies, but also approach training from an analytical point of view.
 I highly recommend it.

 "We are most successful at adopting and raising a puppy when we build on a clear-sighted respect for the kind of creature a dog is; then we can understand and accept the responsibilities of caring for one properly.
 Such an attitude flies in the face of the me mentality, a one-dimensional mind-set that fails to respect a dog in its integrity as a dog and instead sees it only in the terms of one's own wants and desires."